Willyb15/Data-Science-Python/week1/day2-intro_python/intro_python_assignment.md

     * How do you store each of the elements as you calculate them with the loop?
     * How many elements do you need to keep track of at any one time?
     * How do you know when to stop the loop?

-### Extra Credit

-Try to break your scripts by passing them something other than a number.
-Make your scripts robust to poorly formatted input. **Hint**: Look at the [isinstance()](https://docs.python.org/2/library/functions.html#isinstance) function.
-How can we use this function and conditionals to guarantee only good input (i.e. an `int`), will be processed?
-If the input ends up being bad, print a message notifying the user.